 Introduction: Why Delegation Warning Matters in Real Projects

+When you see a small yellow triangle ⚠️ in Power Apps, it might look harmless.
 But in real production apps, this warning can silently break your business logic.

 Common problems reported by users: